 Bosch PB360S 18-Volt Lithium-Ion Power Box Jobsite Radio and Charger:

 A smaller alternative to the Milwaukee 2790.
 It's perfect for smaller jobsites, or a garge radio.
 Don't let that fool you though, this radio will produce a sound larger than you'd think.
 Again, the battery won't charge while the radio is plugged in.
 The battery life time is pretty decent.
 We would highly recommend the 2790 over this model, but this is still a great radio.

-When searching for the best heavy duty radio we looked into price, sound quality, durability and features.
+To find the best heavy duty radios we looked into price, sound quality, durability and features.
 Honestly all three radios will sound good, and do their job correctly.

 The Bosch Power Box was overall the best heavy duty/jobsite choice because of it's features, durability and ability to charge a battery while plugged in.

 The Milwaukee 2M12 is a great sounding radio because it uses Rocksford, however it dos lack some features - but will still be a great bang for your buck if you're on a budget.

 ConfirmedBest.com is a participant in the Amazon Services LLC Associates Program, and we get a commission on purchases made through our links.